-449 City of St. Helena, General Plan Update 2040, 2018, pp. 4-3, 4-4.
+City of St. Helena, General Plan Update 2040, 2018, pp. 4-3, 4-4.

-450 City of St. Helena, Bell Canyon Reservoir Watershed Sanitary Survey, February 2014, p.
+City of St. Helena, Bell Canyon Reservoir Watershed Sanitary Survey, February 2014, p.
 2-4.

-The dam (National ID No. CA00149) is under the jurisdiction of the State of California.
-The dam is certified and considered to be in satisfactory condition by the State.
-The dam is considered a high-risk dam, as the downstream hazard is categorized as high, and is continuously being watched for leakage.
+continuously being watched for leakage.
 The base of the dam is presently under review, and the City is in the design phase of replacing the intake tower.

-Lower York Reservoir
+Lower Reservoir

-The City owns and operates the Lower Reservoir on York Creek for non-potable irrigation and construction water requirement.
-Currently, water is diverted from York Creek and stored in the Lower Reservoir.
-Limited irrigation water is supplied by a single distribution pipeline in Spring Mountain Road.
-A connection for construction water is also available from this pipeline.
+The City owns and operates the Lower Reservoir for non-potable irrigation and construction water requirement.
+Limited irrigation water is supplied by a single distribution pipeline along Spring Mountain Road.
+A connection for construction water is also available from this pipeline on Elmhurst Avenue.

 Lower Reservoir is an off-stream reservoir with a physical capacity of between 200 and 225 af.
 The City has a pre-1913 claim to store up to 160 af in this reservoir.
 However, the City has no facility to treat water from it.
-Currently, about 50 afy from the reservoir is used for irrigation.451
+Currently, about 50 afy from the reservoir is used for irrigation.